What to do if…

 Important note

-This is general information, not medical advice or a diagnosis.
-If you faint, have chest pain, severe trouble breathing, stroke-like symptoms, severe confusion, or rapidly worsening weakness, call 911.
+This is general information, not medical advice, a diagnosis, or a substitute for professional care.
+If you faint, have chest pain, severe trouble breathing, stroke-like symptoms, severe confusion, heavy bleeding, or rapidly worsening weakness, call 911.

 Additional Resources